- Telephone 0131 667 7010

 Text supplied by third party.

-- Provides: Children's portions, Pre-theatre menu, Free wi-fi
+- Provides: Vegetarian options (at least ¼ main courses), Pre-theatre menu, Free wi-fi

 - Capacity: 22